chimericdream/worldofpannotia.com/src/_psionic_powers/body-adjustment.md

     - class: "Psychic Warrior"
       cost: 3
   description: |
-    You take control of your body's healing process, curing yourself of 1d12 points of damage.
+    You take control of your body's healing process, curing yourself of {% die_roll 1 12 0 %} points of damage.
 As usual, when regular damage is healed, an equal amount of nonlethal damage is also healed.
   augment: |
-    For every 2 additional power points you spend, this power heals an additional 1d12 points of damage.
+    For every 2 additional power points you spend, this power heals an additional {% die_roll 1 12 0 %} points of damage.
 ---